 A key part of doing that successfully is creating your listing the right way.

-And to really get the most out of your listing, you have to know to whom you are curating it.
+And to really get the most out of your listing, you have to know which audience you're tailoring it to.

-You will do research on the interests of your target population, but also be sure to consider the age demographic of the population you are writing to.
+You'll need to do research on the interests of your target population, while making sure to consider the age demographic of the population you are writing to.